Operating Room Assistant Career Overview and Employment Outlook

 - Recently Updated

-Operating room assistants, which are also known as surgical technologists, help out in the operating room by organizing and...
+Operating room assistants, who are also known as surgical technologists, organize and prep equipment in the operating room and...

 Read on to see what the job duties of an operating room assistant are.
 Learn about the required education and training.
 Get...

 Operating room technicians, better known as surgical technicians, work under the direct supervision of surgeons, registered...

 - Operating Room Technologist Course Information

 - How to Become an Operating Room Attendant

 - Be a Government Attorney: Step-by-Step Career Guide